Titans will need patience as they await Simmons’ recovery

 WHO THEY GOT

-The Titans took Simmons in the first round (14th overall), Brown in the second round (51st), Davis in the third round (82nd), Hooker in the fourth round (116th), Walker in the fifth round (168th) and Long in the sixth round (188th).
+The Titans took Simmons in the first round, Brown in the second round (51st), Davis in the third round (82nd), Hooker in the fourth round (116th), Walker in the fifth round (168th) and Long in the sixth round (188th).

 BIGGEST SURPRISE